KratosMultiphysics/CoSimIO/docs/communication.md

 ## File-based communication
 As the name indicates, this method uses files for communicating data.
 It is robust and useful for debugging.
 It is the preferred method for implementing the _CoSimIO_ in a new code, as it is intuitive to follow the flow of data through the files.
+In order to prevent race conditions when accessing the files, two mechanisms are available (which can be selected with `use_aux_file_for_file_availability`):
+- `use_aux_file_for_file_availability == true`: An empty auxiliary file is created once the real file with the data is ready to be read.
+This is used unconditionally for any synchronization files.
+- `use_aux_file_for_file_availability == false`: On Unix operating systems, renaming of files is atomic (on Windows it is not which can cause race conditions!).
+Hence the data is written to a file with a temporary name.
+Once the writing is complete, the file is renamed to the real name for the other partner to read from it.
+This is especially useful for clusters since it avoids writing of auxiliar files on slow filesystems.

 The implementation of the _FileCommunication_ can be found [here](https://github.com/KratosMultiphysics/CoSimIO/blob/master/co_sim_io/includes/communication/file_communication.hpp).